xlwings/xlwings-customfunctions-azurefunctions/README.md

             taskpane - [httpTrigger]
                 Invoke url: https://xlwings-quickstart.azurewebsites.net/api/taskpane.html
     ```

+    If you don't see the URLs printed, re-run the command.
+If you still don't see them, there's probably something wrong with your code or you may have a missing package under `requirements.txt`.
+Check Azure monitoring.

 8. On Azure portal, under Function App > Your Function App > CORS, set `Allowed Origins` to `*` if you want to be able to call the functions from Excel on the web.
 This step should not be required if you're only using the desktop version of Excel.